5G Frame Structure

 Frames and subframes

 The 10 ms radio frame is the top time unit.
-Engineers still use it as a stable mental anchor when reading timing diagrams, RAN traces, and scheduler behavior.
+It remains a stable mental anchor when reading timing diagrams, RAN traces, and scheduler behavior.

 Slots